Harold Holt

-Harold Edward Holt (5 August 1908 – 17 December 1967) was an Australian politician who served as the 17th prime minister of Australia from 1966 until his disappearance and presumed death in 1967.
+Harold Edward Holt (5 August 1908 – 17 December 1967) was the 17th prime minister of Australia, serving from 1966 until his disappearance and presumed death in 1967.
 He held office as leader of the Liberal Party of Australia and held various ministerial positions from 1949 to 1966 in the governments of Robert Menzies and Arthur Fadden.

 Holt was born in Sydney and moved to Melbourne in childhood, studying law at the University of Melbourne.
-Before entering politics he practised law and was a lobbyist for cinema operators.
+Before entering politics, he practised law and was a lobbyist for cinema operators.
 He was first elected to the House of Representatives at the 1935 Fawkner by-election, aged 27, as a member of the United Australia Party (UAP).
 Holt was made a minister without portfolio in 1939, when his mentor Robert Menzies became prime minister.
 His tenure in the ministry was interrupted by a brief stint in the Australian Army, which ended when he was recalled to cabinet following the deaths of three ministers in the 1940 Canberra air disaster.
 The government was defeated in 1941, sending the UAP into opposition, and he joined the new Liberal Party upon its creation in 1945.

 When the Liberals came to office in 1949, Holt became a senior figure in the new government.
 As Minister for Immigration (1949–1956), he expanded the post-war immigration scheme and relaxed the White Australia policy for the first time.
 He was also influential as Minister for Labour and National Service (1949–1958), where he handled several industrial relations disputes.
 Holt was elected deputy leader of the Liberal Party in 1956, and after the 1958 election replaced Arthur Fadden as Treasurer.
-He oversaw the creation of the Reserve Bank of Australia and the decimal Australian dollar, but was blamed for a credit crunch that almost cost the Coalition the 1961 election.
-However, the economy soon rebounded and Holt retained his place as Menzies' heir apparent.
+He oversaw the creation of the Reserve Bank of Australia and the decimal Australian dollar, but he was blamed for a credit crunch that almost cost the Coalition the 1961 election.
+However, the economy soon rebounded, and Holt retained his place as Menzies' heir apparent.